Shazna is a candidate for the 2020-21 ONA Board of Directors election

-Shazna Nessa joined The Wall Street Journal in March 2017 as Deputy Managing Editor, Global Head of Visuals.
+Shazna Nessa is the Global Head of Visuals at The Wall Street Journal.
 She leads the organization’s strategy for visual journalism with oversight of the graphics, photography, design and news developer teams.

 Shazna taught the inaugural “design for journalists” course at CUNY and is on the board of advisors for the Tow Center at Columbia University and the Journalism + Design program at the New School.

-Shazna was born and raised in London and graduated from the Sorbonne in Paris with a Bachelor of Arts in French and English.
+Shazna was born and raised in London and graduated from the Sorbonne in Paris.
 She was a 2008 Sulzberger fellow and a 2014 John S. Knight journalism fellow at Stanford University.